Houston Accident Lawyer Client Results

 Disclaimer: A case’s value, if any, depends on the facts.
 These are cases involving catastrophic loss and awards shown before attorney fees and expenses which are deducted from client’s share.
 Verdicts may be appealed, including those shown here which may result in reversal of verdict.

+Houston personal injury attorney Joe Stephens has handled 100s of injury and accident cases in 30+ years.
 Below is a representative list of case results.
 Strict confidentiality agreements prevent us from listing all our cases, including some that have resulted in very large verdicts and settlements.

 Not all cases go to trial.
 In fact, most cases are settled.
 Why?
 Because our opponents know that going to trial against Joe Stephens is a losing proposition.